 - You’ve got a lot of cash to spend and want to incorporate something easy into your routine.
 Maybe you’re going to see if this will work as a standalone treatment before turning to a Propecia and Rogaine regime.
 Perhaps, your adding it to ongoing options.

 - You’re in the early and middle stages of hair loss.
-Long dormant hair follicles are much less likely to respond the the laser therapy.
+Long dormant hair follicles are much less likely to respond to the laser therapy.